robert-zaremba/robert-zaremba.github.io/_sources/pages/about_me.txt

 I'm computer scientist, studied at Wrocław University.

+.. raw:: html

   My work interests are about data mining, maths, physics, IT and programming pearls.
-In my business portfolio I'm managing ** `Scale it <http://scale-it.pl/>`_ ** company, which brings
+  In my business portfolio I'm managing <strong><a href="http://scale-it.pl/">Scale it</a></strong> company, which brings

 * data / web mining
 * automated analysis